 Minimum requirements for applying for a PhD degree

-Students who studied abroad are required to take the general GRE examination.
+Students who studied abroad may be required to take the general GRE examination.
 Technion’s exam code is: 0343.
+For more details click here.